rgbui/rjs/README.md

     <h2>@user.name</h2>
 }
 ```
-is it more graceful than EJS?
+is it more graceful than ejs?
-I just don't like EJS, that's why I designed RJS
+I just don't like ejs, that's why I designed rjs
 I think you'll like it.
 # Installation